-The Bicycle Committee organizes rides which are most typically at a leisurely pace of 12 mph, slower than other bicycle clubs.
-Our Chapter bike rides are generally designed with plenty of stops for photos and bathroom breaks and snacks.
+The Bicycling Committee organizes rides which are most typically at a leisurely pace of 10-12 mph, and there are generally not a lot of steep hills on the routes.
+Our Chapter bike rides are designed with plenty of stops for photos and bathroom breaks and snacks.
 They’re usually along protected bicycle lanes and dedicated bicycle paths and trails, although on almost every ride there will be times when we’ll need to share the road with cars and trucks; there’s just no avoiding it in our area.

 Most of the time we’ll be riding on relatively flat roads, although on every trip there will at least be modest hills where you’ll be working hard and your heart will get pumping.
 The trip write-up will describe exactly what you can expect on the ride.

 Snell or ANSI approved helmets required, and a rider’s experience must be comparable to the trip level.

 Note: the AMC Leadership Training Program does not need to be taken as the first step in the process.

 A person also needs to be an experienced cyclist in the type of ride they intend to lead.
 For example, cyclists may have a lifetime of bicycling experience, but if that experience consists exclusively of mountain bicycling, that person could not lead a ride which navigates along city streets.